All Commissions

 IOU

-CenterPoint Energy Arkansas (formerly Arkansas Western Gas and Reliant Energy)
+CenterPoint Energy Arkansas (formerly Arkansas Western Gas)

 IOU